 TIP: We created a sort of sling out of a dishtowel, placing the cold, cold, cold (brrrr) bag in the towel and gathering the corners at the top.
 Then we could shake the bag, holding the corners of the dishtowel.
+You can see that in the video below.
 Much easier!

 After about 5 minutes (or longer, depending on the dedication of your kids) check the ice cream.
 Shake more if needed until desired consistency is achieved.
 (This photo is not that great, but you get the idea.)